 • 2022 Apple TV 4K

-How to Use Apple Music Sing on iPhone and iPad
+How to Use Apple Music Sing on Apple Devices

-1. Open the Music app on your iPhone and start playing a track.
+1. Open the Music app on your Apple device and start playing a track.

-2. With the fullscreen playback controls open, tap the Lyrics button (the quotation mark speech bubble) in the bottom left corner (if it's available for the song).
+2. With the fullscreen playback controls open, select the Lyrics button (the quotation mark speech bubble) if it's available for the song.

-3. Tap the Sing button (the mic and stars) on the right, just above the track progress bar.
+3. Select the Sing button (the mic and stars icon) just above the track progress bar.
 If you don't see it, the Sing feature isn't available for this song.

 Apple Music

-When you no longer want to sing along to the music, simply tap the Sing button again to turn off the feature.
+When you no longer want to sing along to the music, simply select the Sing button again to turn off the feature.

-As part of the new feature Apple Music had debuted over 50 new playlists focused on "all of the epic songs, duets, choruses, and anthems that have been compelling people all around the world to sing."
+To help you get the most out of the feature, Apple Music includes dozens of playlists focused on "all of the epic songs, duets, choruses, and anthems that have been compelling people all around the world to sing."

 Popular Stories